 Law, Trust, and the Development of Crowdfunding

 Using a unique hand-collected sample of crowdfunding volume obtained by surveying over 3,000 crowdfunding platforms worldwide, I document the global patterns and determinants of crowdfunding, an innovative form of financing that has grown faster than any other financial innovation in the recent past.
 Crowdfunding volume within a country appears to be driven by rational economic reasons.
-The rule of law, quality of regulation, control of corruption, ease of entry, and financial profitability of extant intermediaries all determine the volume of crowdfunding.
+The rule of law, quality of regulation, control of corruption, ease of entry, and financial profitability of extant intermediaries are all significantly positively related to the volume of crowdfunding.
 I find little evidence that trust, adventure-seeking, or other social factors matter.

-Keywords: Alternative Finance, Distributed Finance, Crowdsourcing, Crowdfunding, Law and Finance, Peer-To-Peer, P2P Lending, Equity Crowdfunding, Social Finance
+Keywords: Industrial Organization, Alternative finance, Distributed finance, Crowdsourcing, Crowdfunding, Law and finance, Peer-to-Peer, P2P lending, Equity crowdfunding, Social Finance

 JEL Classification: G21, G23